-- Turn OFF all lights and accessories and remove the ignition key to avoid damaging the electrical system. - Determine from the chart on the fuse panel which fuse controls that component. - Remove that fuse and see if it is blown.
+- Turn off all lights and accessories and remove the ignition key to avoid damaging the electrical system. - Determine from the chart on the fuse panel which fuse controls that component. - If the circuit has a fuse, remove that fuse and see if it is blown. - If the circuit has a polyswitch, have your electrical system inspected by an authorized dealer

-1 Blown

-Fuse Puller
+Blown Fuse

-If it is blown, replace it with a fuse of the same rating.
-If a fuse of the same rating is not available, a fuse of a lower rating may be temporarily substituted.
-You can also use a fuse from a circuit you can do temporarily without (for example an accessory circuit or radio).
+If it is blown, replace it with a fuse

+of the same rating.
+If a fuse of the

+same rating is not available, a fuse

+of a lower rating may be

+temporarily substituted.
+You can

+also use a fuse from a circuit you

+can do temporarily without (for

+example an accessory circuit or

+radio).

-When replacing a failed circuit breaker, always use an approved circuit breaker with a current rating equal to or less than the circuit breaker being replaced.
-Only use the approved Type II modified reset circuit breakers.
-NEV-ER use a Type I (automatic reset) or Type III (manual reset) circuit breaker.
-A fuse with a current rating equal to or less than the circuit breaker being replaced can also be used.
+When replacing a failed polyswitch (circuit breaker), always use an approved polyswitch (circuit breaker) with a current rating equal to or less than the polyswitch (circuit breaker) being replaced.
+Only use the approved Type II modified reset polyswitch (circuit breaker).
+NEVER use a Type I (automatic reset) or Type III (manual reset) polyswitch (circuit breaker).
+A fuse with a current rating equal to or less than the polyswitch (circuit breaker) being replaced can also be used.